fhsuae/miniproject3AlexanderEscobedo-/README.md

 ```
 flask --app flaskr init-db
 ```
+This command will:
-This will create the user and scholarship tables in instance/app.sqlite.
+* Create the user and scholarship tables
+* Set up foreign key relationships
+* Store the database in instance/app.sqlite

-* Start the Flask development server:
+Start the Flask development server:
 ```
 flask --app flaskr run
 ```